 I accepted and acknowledged where the fear stemmed from and I reminded myself that it would be mad to make decisions based on what happened to us when we were 10.

 Anytime a negative thought came up around the event and / or my speech, I consciously stopped myself in my tracks, replaced it with love and reminded myself that this was an old fear and that it did not belong to me anymore.

 So often we equate who we are in the world with who we used to be, without taking the time to Spring clean that shit out and reevaluate.

 As humans we are constantly changing, growing, learning, failing, winning and soaking up life.
 It all affects us, and before we know it, our old fears, thoughts and beliefs don’t match the person we are anymore.

-But we never sit down and clean out the fears and beliefs that lay stagnant in our psyche, doing nothing but holding us down and collecting dust.
+But we rarely sit down and clean out the fears and beliefs that lay stagnant in our psyche, doing nothing but holding us down and collecting dust.

 If I can talk in front of a group of people for 20 minutes without getting nervous, anything is possible for you.

 Sometimes it’s the littlest things that make the biggest impact in our life.

 Today’s recipe might seem boring and mousy, but it’s anything but.